primeval1/valguard/README.md

 # Valguard
-a small js library for validating inputs.
+A small JS library for validating inputs.

-## regarding this repo:
+## Regarding this repo:

-if you somehow came across this, please note this is a very simple library for validating, made purely for fun and mostly for exercise.
+If you somehow came across this, please note this is a very simple library for validating, made purely for fun and mostly for exercise.

-There are *tones* of javascript libraries out there that does the same thing and many more.
+There are *tons* of Javascript libraries out there that do the same thing and many more.